uidilr/gail_ppo_tf/README.md

 Default policy is trained with gail
 --alg=bc or ppo allows you to change test policy

-If you want test bc policy, specify number of model in the directory trained_models/bc For example
+If you want test bc policy, specify the _number_ of model.ckpt-_number_ in the directory trained_models/bc Example
 python3 test_policy.py --alg=bc --model=1000

 **Tensorboard**